sreutter/siproxylin/README.md

 3. **Multi-platform** - Works everywhere (Linux first, others coming)
 4. **Contacts grouped by account** - Clean separation of identities
 5. **Configurable logging** - Debug when needed, silent when not
-6. **Local files encryption** - Protect config, DB, attachments, logs (available via gocryptfs)
+6. **Local files encryption** - Protect config, DB, attachments, logs (available via gocryptfs, see --dot-data-dir option)
 7. **Notifications privacy** - Hide text/sender when needed
-8. **Standard classic menus** - No twisted GNOME labyrinth
+8. **Standard classic menus** - No twisted GNOME labyrinth, simple File->Add, Edit->Account, intuitive right-click context menus, etc.
 9. **Spell checker** - Actually works (Dino's didn't for me)
-10. **Theme support** - Dark mode matters
+10. **Theme support** - Dark mode matters, well most of the current design sucks, but themes are separated and easy to tweak.
 11. **Screen sharing** - Coming soon
 12. **Group calls** - Future goal

 Making a fully working client, for a single person who's not even an experienced developer (I'm an infra guy), would take a year.
 So I was carrying this idea with me, looking for existing options to start with, and then someone asked me: did you try AI-assisted development?
 I decided to give it a try (honestly I didn't believe we'd get far), but here we go: the version I'm releasing today became functional after **7 weeks of intense work and a considerable amount of non-halal beverages**.
-Russian-Irish mix, which I happen to be, comes with certain cultural obligations regarding beverages.
-Hence the app core is created using "brewery," "barrels," and "taps" metaphors wherever they fitted.
+Russian-Irish mix, which I happen to be, comes with certain cultural obligations...
+Hence the app core is created using "brewery," "barrels," and "taps" - metaphors wherever they fitted.

 ---